cloudbase/PSWindowsUpdate/README.md

 # WindowsUpdates
-A PowerShell Modules for automated Windows Updates Management
+A PowerShell Module for automated Windows Updates Management, which will offer:

+   Updates' retrieval
+   Updates' installation

+Unit tests are written using Pester Framework.